 After a successful pitch to Harris Interactive about our design thinking and brand strategy consultancy services, they were excited to see us put our skills and abilities to work on some of their marketing outputs.
 Harris Interactive was already aware of our market research expertise especially when it comes to rethinking research deliverables, so they were keen to try out our consulting and marketing skills.
-Originally, they had developed an idea for a video output which they felt worked great for their companies needs; we explained to them that to experience the benefits of our Brand Consulting, that they would be better to undergo a few consultancy sessions where we will help them to utilise design thinking process to develop a much more effective output via analysing their current brand positioning, brand story, research tools and positioning within the overall Market research industry and then develop an output according to our findings.
+Originally, they had developed an idea for a video output that they felt worked great for their companies needs; we explained to them that to experience the benefits of our Brand Consulting, that it would be better to undergo a few consultancy sessions where we will help them to utilise design thinking process to develop a much more effective output via analysing their current brand positioning, brand story, research tools and positioning within the overall Market research industry and then develop an output according to our findings.

 Our goals were to develop a marketing output for Harris Interactive research promoting their company and research tools, whilst helping them expand their understanding of not only creative / design thinking, but also how they perceived their own brand and working process through the creative thinking process.
-From the very start, we made sure the clients understood that this project would be used as an introduction to the creative thinking techniques developed by Guru, with the aim of purposefully drawing the client out of their comfort zone, which in turn discourages them falling into old habits of thinking and to become open to learning design thinking and creative process.
+From the very start, we made sure the clients understood that this project would be used as an introduction to the creative thinking techniques developed by Guru, with the aim of purposefully drawing the client out of their comfort zone, which in turn discourages them from falling into old habits of thinking and to become open to learning design thinking and creative process.

 Stage one: Phase one